A Vision of Equity, Diversity and Inclusion at Rosseau Lake College

 Looking Outward: Ongoing Mentorship

-RLC is very lucky to be able to look towards faculty member and Seven Generations Lead, Kory Snache/Giniw, as well as mentors in the Wasauksing First Nation Community for guidance.
+RLC is very lucky to be able to look towards faculty member and Indigenous Seven Generations Program Coordinator, Dawn Tabobondung, as well as mentors in the Wasauksing First Nation Community for guidance.
 This guidance helps to ensure that we continue to learn, and discover further important steps and action for our community.
 We will forever be grateful for, and look towards, our larger community and beyond to strengthen and build our internal capacity and confidence to pursue, participate in, and facilitate the challenging discussions and initiatives imperative to maintaining equity, diversity, and inclusion.

 Looking Inward: EDI Committee